What is Medicare Supplement Plan G?

 Since Plan F became unavailable to new Medicare beneficiaries after January 1, 2020, Plan G has emerged as the most popular Medigap option.
 The key difference between the two plans is that Plan G does not cover the Medicare Part B annual deductible, which is $283 in 2026.
 Once you pay this deductible, Plan G covers virtually all other Medicare cost-sharing expenses.

 Plan G works alongside Original Medicare, not as a replacement.
-You'll continue paying your Medicare Part B premium ($185 per month for most people in 2026) plus your Plan G premium, but in exchange, you gain financial protection against unexpected medical bills and the freedom to see any doctor or specialist who accepts Medicare without network restrictions.
+You'll continue paying your Medicare Part B premium ($202.90 per month for most people in 2026, up from $185 in 2025) plus your Plan G premium.
+In exchange, you gain financial protection against unexpected medical bills and the freedom to see any doctor or specialist who accepts Medicare without network restrictions.

 How Plan G Works with Original Medicare